 - Beginning graduate-level coursework toward a master of public health (MPH) or doctoral (PhD) degree (more information below)

 - Completing the School Nurse Certification Program as you earn your degree

-The UW-Madison School of Nursing offers an Honors Degree for those high-ability students seeking early research involvement with a faculty mentor.
-Students who successfully complete the Honors Program graduate with distinguished academic performance and receive a Bachelor of Science in Nursing (BS) with Honors.
-In addition, students of the Honors Program acquire an enriched view of nursing science.
+The UW-Madison School of Nursing offers a Nursing Honors Program for high-ability students seeking early research involvement with a faculty mentor.
+Students who successfully complete the Nursing Honors Program graduate with distinguished academic performance and receive a Bachelor of Science-Nursing (BSN) with Honors.
+In addition, students in the honors program acquire an enriched view of nursing science.

 Global Health Certificate

 A 15-credit undergraduate certificate in global health is offered through UW–Madison’s Institute for Global Health.
 The certificate’s coursework discusses medicine and particularly the need to improve access to care for all, but it also introduces students to the field of public health, a model for promoting health and well-being that seeks to identify and address the root causes of health problems for populations rather than individuals.
 Public health practitioners focus on preventive, population-level approaches to health promotion.
 Certificate students must complete credit-bearing field work but may or may not actually go abroad to do it.